Sousastep/SousaFX-docs/docs/content/startup.rst

 8. If you're using a loudspeaker or amplifier, set the "Main L & R" outputs to your audio interface's main output.

-From here, you can do a :ref:`quick soundcheck <Soundcheck>` and start using SousaFX on its own, or you can continue to set up SousaPlayback to utilize drum loops and networked jamming plugins, which is recommended.
+From here, you can do a :ref:`quick soundcheck <Soundcheck>` and start using SousaFX on its own, or you can set up SousaPlayback to utilize drum loops and networked jamming plugins, which is recommended.

 SousaPlayback
 -------------

-Steps 10 - 14 are only necessary the first time SousaPlayback starts.
+Steps 9 - 12 are only necessary the first time SousaPlayback starts.

-9. Open ``~/Documents/​Max 8/​Projects/​sousastep/​SousaPlayback Project/​SousaPlayback.als``.
+9. Ensure that the Main and Monitor :ref:`return tracks <Return Track List>` are routed to the audio interface's Main and Headphone/Aux outputs, respectively.

 10. If the :ref:`Black Octopus Drum Loops are installed <blackoctopus>` then drum clips will be available in session view, but if they're missing then feel free to delete them and add your own.

-11. Ensure that the Main and Monitor :ref:`return tracks <Return Track List>` are routed to the audio interface's Main and Headphone/Aux outputs, respectively.

-12. Set SousaFX's :ref:`Tempo Source <Tempo Source>` to "Ableton's Tempo".
+11. Set SousaFX's :ref:`Tempo Source <Tempo Source>` to "Ableton's Tempo".

-13. `Enable Link <https://help.ableton.com/hc/en-us/articles/209072789-Enabling-Link-in-Live>`_ by clicking its button on the far left of Live's control bar.
+12. `Enable Link <https://help.ableton.com/hc/en-us/articles/209072789-Enabling-Link-in-Live>`_ by clicking its button on the far left of Live's control bar.